HobOps/helm-chart-generator-tool/README.md

 ```

 ## Architecture
-According to best practices and keep design principles as clean as possible, we
+According to best practices and keep design principles as clean as possible.

-are going to implement in this project from clean architectures a hexagonal architecture
+As Framework, we are going to implement in this project from clean architectures a hexagonal architecture
 based mainly in 2 things:
 - Ports
 - Adapters